 This is how demand and supply affect the price of a product.
 And stocks are a product.
 When investors are optimist and ready to pay higher cash than its current price, price appreciated and in pessimist behaviour price drops.

 There was a huge demand of your in market and supply was only one (assumed that only one pen of your brand was available in market).

-But after your companion’s entry, supply increased and demand remain the same, price dropped.
+But after your companion’s entry, supply increased and demand remains the same, price dropped.

 It may also possible that some are ready to pay 15 and some are ready to pay 5 bucks.
-Although in real world you’ll sell your pen to the one who is offering 15 because you know there person but in the world of stock market, you don’t know from whom you’re are buying stocks or to whom you’re selling your stocks.
-In this case average price is quoted like (in above case) 10 (5+15/2) provided weightage of buyer and seller are equal.
+Although in the real world you’ll sell your pen to the one who is offering 15 because you know their person but in the world of stock market, you don’t know from whom you’re are buying stocks or to whom you’re selling your stocks.
+In this case, the average price is quoted like (in above case) 10 (5+15/2) provided the weight of buyer and seller are equal.

 I can also make it complex by saying that only 2 persons are ready to buy your pen at 15 bucks and 13 students for only 5 bucks.
-In this case weighted average price will be calculated.
+In this case, a weighted average price will be calculated.